If you’re looking to improve your shower storage and you only want a small scale shower remodel, you should consider installing a corner shower shelf.

 So let’s get into it!

 The Problems with Corner Shower Shelves

-Shelves that get loose and fall off prematurely is the biggest complaint I hear from my clients about their corner shower shelf purchases.
+Shelves that get loose and fall off prematurely is the biggest complaint I hear from my clients about their corner shower shelf installations.

-And if they’re remodelling their shower, other clients have complained that the more sturdy wall mount corner shelves are too big and clunky.
+And if they’re remodeling their shower, other clients have complained that all sturdy wall mount corner shelves are too big and clunky.

-They also complain about water pooling against the wall, and how soap scum and mold can accumulate.
+They also complain about water pooling against the wall, and soap scum and mold accumulation.

 And still others told me that some stainless steel parts on their shelves have shown signs of rust when cleaning with chlorine bleach products.

 ln my opinion, the best and most secure corner shower shelves are made of rust resistant steel, and are mechanically connected to the wall.

 A best way to achieve a solid, mechanical connection is via “installation legs” that extend into the grout line by at least 1/4″ on both walls.
 This way the shelf can be firmly supported on the tiles below.

 The “install legs” must also be made of solid enough material so that they can hold enough weight, and not bend or dislodge when bumped.